HATU

-HATU (1-[Bis(dimethylamino)methylene]-1H-1,2,3-triazolo[4,5-b]pyridinium 3-oxide hexafluorophosphate, Hexafluorophosphate Azabenzotriazole Tetramethyl Uronium) is a reagent used in peptide coupling chemistry to generate an active ester from a carboxylic acid.
-HATU is used along with Hünig's base (N,N-diisopropylethylamine, DIPEA), or triethylamine to form amide bonds.
-Typically DMF is used as solvent, although other polar aprotic solvents can also be used.
+HATU (Hexafluorophosphate Azabenzotriazole Tetramethyl Uronium) is a reagent used in peptide coupling chemistry to generate an active ester from a carboxylic acid.
+HATU is used along with Hünig's base (N,N-diisopropylethylamine), or triethylamine to form amide bonds.
+Typically dimethylformamide is used as solvent, although other polar aprotic solvents can also be used.

 History

 HATU was first reported by Louis A. Carpino in 1993 as an efficient means of preparing active esters derived from 1-hydroxy-7-azabenzotriazole (HOAt).
-HATU can exist as either the uronium salt (O-form) or the less reactive iminium salt (N-form).
+HATU is commonly prepared from HOAt and TCFH under basic conditions and can exist as either the uronium salt (O-form) or the less reactive iminium salt (N-form).
 HATU was initially reported as the O-form using the original preparation reported by Carpino; however, X-ray crystallographic and NMR studies revealed the true structure of HATU to be the less reactive guanidinium isomer.
 It is, however, possible to obtain the uronium isomer by preparing HATU using KOAt in place of HOAt and working up the reaction mixture quickly to prevent isomerisation.